rap/thoughtful-slurp/README.md

 # Thoughtful Slurp
 ![Thoughtful Slurp logo](https://i.imgur.com/x568fbD.png)

-A personal pan front-end generator based around Gulp 4, Sass, HTML5 Boilerplate, and minimal JS tooling.
+A personal pan front-end boilerplate/generator/working environment, based around Gulp 4, Sass, HTML5 Boilerplate, and minimal JS tooling.
 When you absolutely, positively, do not need anything as formally-scaffolded as a React/Webpack/Docker project.

 "How quickly can I stop thinking about everything that isn't working on the front-end thing I had an idea for" is the specific question that this repository aims to answer.